CISecurity/ControlsAssessmentSpecification/control-4/index.rst

    :maxdepth: 1
    :name: toc-control-4

-   4.1: Maintain Inventory of Administratove Accounts <control-4.1>
+   4.1: Maintain Inventory of Administrative Accounts <control-4.1>
    4.2: Change Default Passwords <control-4.2>
    4.3: Ensure the Use of Dedicated Administrative Accounts <control-4.3>
    4.4: Use Unique Passwords <control-4.4>